How Hot Water Recirculating Pumps Work

 Beyond water savings, recirculating pumps can reduce energy waste from running water unnecessarily.
 When properly configured with timers or demand controls, modern systems minimize the energy required to maintain warm pipes while maximizing efficiency.

 However, continuous operation systems may increase overall energy consumption through pipe heat loss.
-The key involves selecting demand-based or well-programmed timer systems that circulate water only when needed, preventing the energy penalty associated with constantly maintaining warm pipes.
+The key is selecting demand-based or well-programmed timer systems that circulate water only when needed, preventing the energy penalty associated with constantly maintaining warm pipes.

 Installation Requirements and Process